Why do you drink coffee?

 Fruit infused water bottles are the secret to drinking water repeatedly for better weight loss.
 Prepare a list of your favorite herbs and fruits and make your fruit-infused water today.

-Amelia is a writer/editor with an endless passion for bringing a lot of useful and trustworthy information to the community.
+This was a guest post by Amelia Johnson, a writer/editor with an endless passion for bringing a lot of useful and trustworthy information to the community.
 She founded stayhealthyways.com, a blog dedicated to sharing quality articles related to health, nutrition, fitness and beauty.
 As a typical introvert, Amelia is a perfectionist in her work.
 At times of leisure, she reads, listens to music, chats with some close friends and walks with her pet.